Skip to content

 Nature Communications, 06/2020Nature Communications | GitHub

-This MultiPower method harmonizes quality metrics across omic platforms, estimating optimal sample sizes for multi-omic experiments.
+MultiPower method harmonizes quality metrics across omic platforms, estimating optimal sample sizes for multi-omic experiments.
 Complemented by MultiML, it supports machine learning classification tasks, offering graphical tools for experimental design.
 The approach ensures robust multi-omic data analysis, enhancing the reliability of comprehensive cellular models in diverse experimental settings.

 2019